 Transition to Junior School

-The College seeks to provide a seamless transition for your child’s education ELC to year 12.
+The College offers a seamless transition for your child’s education ELC to year 12.
 While the ECC ELC is open to applications from any family, it is anticipated that the majority of children who commence at the ECC ELC will progress seamlessly into Foundation at ECC (and progress through to Year 12 at Emmaus)

 The nationally adopted Early Years Learning Framework will be presented from a Christian worldview, enriched by embracing practices from Guided Play Based Learning, Reggio Emilia and Nature Play.